Porcelain Enamel Barn Light Adds Period-Correct Style to Studio

 A: Not wanting to change the streamlined, industrial design of the building entirely, I chose to spruce up the exterior with a fresh coat of paint and add an authentic craftsman-style façade to the front.
 I was intent on blending this woodsy aesthetic with the existing corrugated siding.
 My goal of creating a more alluring approach by using clear, all-heart redwood and western cedar turned out perfectly.
 For the finishes, I took color clues from the wet tree bark near the site, a practice that reminded me of what Frank Lloyd Wright once said, “Harmony with humanity and its environment.”

-Q: You started with one shade style but switched to the porcelain enamel Goodrich® Sky Chief — what prompted your change of heart?
+Q: You started with one shade style but switched to The Original™ Warehouse Gooseneck Light — what prompted your change of heart?

-A: After additional review of your many lighting options, I switched to the Sky Chief because not only was it made in-house in the USA, but the Sky Chief has a far superior, baked-on porcelain finish.
+A: After additional review of your many lighting options, I switched to the Original™ because not only was it made in-house in the USA, but it can be customized with a far superior, baked-on porcelain finish.
 It was also more true to an original barn light and integral to the design continuity I was after.
 I wanted everything to be as PC (period correct) as possible.
 To me, lighting is just as critical a step toward success as utilizing the right materials, hardware, and window glazing techniques.
 After hanging the 200-pound doors and seeing the dramatic statement they made, I knew I would need an equally impressive lamp.
-The Sky Chief was just right for the task balancing the visual composition nicely.
+The Original™ was just right for the task balancing the visual composition nicely.
 The protective glass guard also blended best with the vintage industrial lights I already had in place.

-Q: Why did you choose the Metallic Chrome finish for the Sky Chief?
+Q: Why did you choose the Metallic Chrome finish for this fixture?

 A: I chose the metallic chrome primarily because of its durability.
 The period correct finish and its rich beauty perfectly complement the oiled wood façade of the studio.
 It also has the deepest and most lustrous color I’ve ever seen, especially apparent on the huge 20″ shade.
 The baked-on porcelain enamel finish is a rugged, yet refined process similar to the antique highway and gas signs that have lasted for so long across America.
 For me, there’s no way paint would have sufficed for such an exposed exterior in the harsh SoCal sun.